Interior North–South Highway

-Interior North South Highway is a federal highway in Sabah, Malaysia, connecting Ranau to Kemabung.
+Interior North–South Highway is a federal highway in Sabah, Malaysia, connecting Ranau to Kemabong.
 It serves as the main highway to replace Malaysia Federal Route 500 from Kota Kinabalu to towns and villages in the Interior Division of Sabah.
+The section between Ranau and Keningau runs through the valley parallel to the Crocker Range to the west and the Trusmadi Range to the east.

 The length of the entire highway is expected to be about 186 km for the Malaysian section.